11058. Chasing a butterfly

 Algorithm analysis

-Start a depth first search from the vertex 1.
-For each vertex compute two values:
+Perform a depth-first search starting from vertex 1.
+For each vertex, compute two values:

-· d[v] – distance from the vertex 1 to v.
-If p is a parent of v, then
+· d[v] – the distance from vertex 1 to vertex v.
+If p is the parent of v, then

 d[v] = d[p] + 1

-· h[v] – distance from the vertex v to the nearest leaf in the subtree rooted at v.
-If to1, to2, …, tok are sons of v, then
+· h[v] – the distance from vertex v to the nearest leaf in the subtree rooted at v.
+If to1, to2, …, tok are the children of vertex v, then

 h[v] = 1 + min(h[to1], h[to2], …, h[tok])

-Start a second depth first search.
-There well compute the answer res[v] for the vertex v: the minimum number of friends that should be placed in some of the leaves of this subtree in order to be guaranteed to catch a butterfly, provided that it definitely flies to this subtree.
+Next, perform a second depth-first search.
+During this traversal, compute the value res[v] – the minimum number of friends that need to be placed in some of the leaves of the subtree rooted at vertex v in order to guarantee catching the butterfly, assuming it chooses to fly into this subtree.

 If h[v] d[v], then res[v] = 1.
-It is enough to put one friend in a leaf with a minimum depth and he will reach the vertex v no later than the butterfly from the root to v.
-Otherwise if to1, to2, …, tok are sons of v, then
+In this case, it is enough to place one friend in the leaf with the minimal depth in the subtree rooted at vertex v: they will reach vertex v no later than the butterfly flying from the root.

 res[v] = res[to1] + res[to2] + … + res[tok]

-If we dont catch the butterfly at v, then we should be ready to catch it in any of the subtrees of vs sons.
+If the butterfly is not caught at vertex v itself, we must be prepared to intercept it in any of the subtrees of v’s children.

-The answer to the problem will be the number res[1].
+The final answer to the problem is the value res[1].

 Example

-For the first example (picture on the left), two friends are required, which should be placed in two exits.
-A butterfly can fly from vertex 1 either to vertex 2 or to 3.
-But Nyushas friend will catch her in 2 and in 3.
+In the first example (shown in the left diagram), two friends are required, and they should be placed at the two exits.
+The butterfly can fly from vertex 1 either to vertex 2 or to vertex 3.
+In either case, it will be intercepted by one of Nyusha's friends.

-In the second example (picture on the right), one friend is enough, who can be placed in any of the two exits – vertex number 3 or 4.
-In one minute, the butterfly will move from vertex 1 to vertex 2.
-After 1 minute, the friend will be in vertex 2, where he will catch a butterfly.
+In the second example (shown in the right diagram), one friend is enough, who can be placed at either of the two exits – vertex 3 or 4.
+The butterfly will fly from vertex 1 to vertex 2 in one minute.
+During that same time, the friend will reach vertex 2 and catch the butterfly there.

-Nyusha needs three friends to catch a butterfly.
+Nyusha will need three friends to catch the butterfly.

 #define INF 2000000000